emnh/rts/README.md

 git submodule update --init
 npm install
 ./scripts/compile.sh
+cp -a home.rts ~/.rts
 ```

+The folder home.rts contains the session-secret for the server and API keys to
+use social logins.
+They are all set to "HIDDEN" in home.rts.
+You will want to
+customize these for testing social logins or running a production server.

 You will need a mongodb instance running on the default port (27017).